idaholab/moose/modules/doc/content/getting_started/installation/windows.md

 <!-- double space on purpose to emphasize important bullet point -->

-- Different flavors of Linux are available, +but we STRONGLY urge the use of Ubuntu and at version 20.04.x LTS.+ Use other Linux flavors and versions at your peril if you are interested in using Peacock.
-Issues usually involve incompatible system supplied OpenGL/mesa libraries when used with our Conda packages.
-Or, system packages that are required and missing, yet we are unfamilar with which ones to ask you to install.
+- Different flavors of Linux are available, but +we STRONGLY urge the use of Ubuntu version 20.04.x LTS.+ Use other Linux flavors and versions at your peril if you are interested in using Peacock.
+Issues usually involve incompatible system-supplied OpenGL/mesa libraries when used with our Conda packages.
+Or, system packages that are required might be missing, yet we are unfamiliar with which ones to ask you to install.
 !alert-end!

 !include installation/wsl.md